Aliki-Ntouzgou/MyFirtsOSContribution/README.md

 # MyFirtsOSContribution
-This repository contains my final presentation and report regarding my first ever OS contribution to the TEAMMATES project.
+This repository contains my final presentation and report regarding my first ever OS contribution.
+The project I contributed to was the [TEAMMATES](https://github.com/TEAMMATES/teammates) project.